appwrite/appwrite/README.md

 - [Follow Us](#follow-us)
 - [License](#license)

+## Get Started
+The easiest way to get started with Appwrite is by [signing up for Appwrite Cloud](https://cloud.appwrite.io/).
+While Appwrite Cloud is in public beta, you can build with Appwrite completely free, and we won't collect you credit card information.

-## Installation
+## Self-Hosting

 Appwrite is designed to run in a containerized environment.
 Running your server is as easy as running one command from your terminal.
 You can either run Appwrite on your localhost using docker-compose or on any other container orchestration tool, such as Kubernetes, Docker Swarm, or Rancher.

-The easiest way to start running your Appwrite server is by running our docker-compose file.
 Before running the installation command, make sure you have [Docker](https://www.docker.com/products/docker-desktop) installed on your machine:

 ### Unix